Happy Holidays from all of us at Surgical Direct!

 2) Disposable Instruments

 In many ways, the name of the game in cataract surgery is efficiency.
 Of course, patients and their health always come first!
 But it’s always been a drive in the refractive and cataract surgery market to make things more efficient.
 With more and more regulations being enforced on sterilization standards over the last years, there has been a big push and increase in disposable instruments.
-Many of the major players (such as Alcon and B+L) have already started with disposable IA handles, phaco sleeves, tubing, cannulas, etc. But we feel this trend is going to go deeper in this direction in 2019, possibly even into secondary instruments such as forceps and hooks regularly used per case.
+Many of the major players (such as Alcon and B+L) have already started with disposable IA handles, phaco sleeves, tubing, cannulas, etc. We feel this trend is going to go deeper in this direction in 2019, possibly even into secondary instruments such as forceps and hooks regularly used per case.
 Companies like MST and BVI are already mass-marketing these disposable instruments.
 Will reusable instruments go away in 2019?
 Not at all likely.
 But we feel we will begin to see more incorporation of disposable instrumentation.

 3) Phaco & Microscope Developments

 The biggest news in the phaco market is the recent release of the B&L Stellaris Elite, with its Adaptive Fluidics TM and Attune® Energy.
-The Stellaris Elite also offers compatibility for both posterior and anterior segment procedures, which causes it to stand alone as a viable option for cataracts & retina.
+The Stellaris Elite also offers compatibility for both posterior and anterior segment procedures, which causes it to stand alone as a viable option for cataracts and retina.
 Alcon’s Centurion phaco platform is a still a viable player in the phaco market.
 There have been inklings of new updates to this machine (or a new Alcon machine on the horizon), but nothing official has been announced beyond speculation.
 Abbott (what used to be AMO – creator of the WhiteStar Phaco system) was acquired last year by Johnson & Johnson.
 With new financial backing, maybe there will be an announcement of development there?
 Per usual, during the annual AAO conference is typically when announcements will be made on new technology that is being developed or released.
-We’ll be sure the publish another article after the AAO on what is in the pipeline in this area.
+We’ll be sure to publish another article after the AAO conference on what is in the pipeline.